HFrajacomo/Draconic-Revolution/Game Details/Voxel_Lighting.md

  - Defined as 0 if current Voxel is a solid block
  - Defined as 1 if current Voxel is a transparent block
- - Defined as 2 if current Voxel has contact with direct sunlight
+ - Defined as 2 if current Voxel has contact with direct sunlight or maximum luminosity Extra Light
  - Defined as 3 if current Voxel receives light from the sun but is not in contact with it (like light being shined into the underground)
  - Defined as 7, 8, 9, 10 if current Voxel receives light from a neighbor chunk, each code representing the direction the light received travels